 Nodes that are weakly linked and not accessed often tend to be forgotten much more quickly.
-Intuitively, this makes sense – if a particular concept is related to other concepts, every time you recall one of the related concepts, you have a better chance of activating the related concepts.
+Intuitively, this makes sense: if a particular concept is related to other concepts, every time you recall one of the related concepts, you'll have a better chance of activating the related concepts.
 This then cements all the concepts around.

-- Over time, the subjugated tend to earn their freedom.
-In the Revolutionary War, the American colonists were under the dominion of the British government until they won their independence.
-In the Civil War, slavery was a contentious issue leading to abolition and freedom of slaves.
-In women’s suffrage, women earned the right to vote equally as men.
-This trend continues holding true today with gay marriage rights.
+- Over time, the subjugated tend to earn their freedom: In the Revolutionary War, American colonists were under the dominion of the British government until they won their independence.
+In the Civil War, slavery was a contentious issue that eventually led to its abolition and the freedom of slaves.
+In regard to women's suffrage, women earned the right to vote equally as men.
+This trend continues to hold true today with gay marriage rights.

-- In each event, key leaders spoke for the masses and represented their will.
-Select examples of these would be the founding fathers in the Revolutionary War; Abraham Lincoln and Frederick Douglass in the Civil War; and Susan B. Anthony in women’s suffrage.
+- For each event, key leaders spoke for the masses and represented their will: Select examples of these include the founding fathers for the Revolutionary War, Abraham Lincoln and Frederick Douglass for the Civil War, and Susan B. Anthony for women's suffrage.

-- In each event, there was opposition that tried to maintain the status quo.
-This would be the British, the South, and society at large, respectively.
+- For each event, there was opposition that tried to maintain the status quo: This would be the British, the South, and society at large, respectively.
 (Both men and women opposed women's suffrage.)

-These unifying themes help you see the patterns between these important events.
-When you learn about Abraham Lincoln, you can relate his achievements to those of George Washington, which will strengthen your understanding of both.
+These unifying themes help you see the patterns among these important events.
+When you learn about Abraham Lincoln, you can relate his achievements to those of George Washington, strengthening your understanding of both.

 Now, these events are clearly tremendously different from each other, but defining contrasts is just as helpful.
-In the Revolutionary War and women’s suffrage, the main instigators of action were those being subjugated – the colonists and women.
+During the Revolutionary War and the fight for women's suffrage, the main instigators were those being subjugated—the colonists and women.
 In contrast, in the Civil War, the action was more strongly led by white men in the Union and less so by the slaves themselves.

-Defining these contrasts still develops a connection between the events, which in turn leads to stronger understanding of both.
+Defining these contrasts still develops a connection among the events, in turn leading to a stronger understanding of both.
 It also helps you ask interesting questions about why these events differed from each other.

 You can see how altogether you're building this interconnected network of events.
 When you learn world history, you'll be able to fit the French Revolution, the Russian Revolution, the end of colonization, and other events into this framework.

-If you can focus on building a strong trunk of knowledge and connect what you learn to what you already know, you'll be able to learn much more effectively.
+If you can focus on building a strong trunk of knowledge and connecting what you learn to what you already know, you'll be able to learn much more effectively.

-If learning is your job, then your teacher is your boss.
-Your responsibility is to follow the teacher’s guidelines and give the teacher what she wants.
-Your performance will determine whether you get a promotion (an A) or you get fired (an F).
+If learning is your job, your teacher is your boss.
+Your responsibility is to follow the teacher's guidelines and give the teacher what she wants.
+Your performance will then determine whether you get a promotion (an A) or get fired (an F).

-This can be intimidating, but it doesn’t have to be.
-Even though teachers may seem like imposing vanguards of knowledge, in reality they’re humans, with ambitions and flaws like everyone else.
+This can be intimidating, but it doesn't have to be.
+Even though teachers might seem like imposing vanguards of knowledge, in reality they're humans, with ambitions and flaws like everyone else.

-By understanding how a teacher thinks, you’ll be able to customize your approach to the class to increase your chances of performing well.
-This is especially important in subjective pieces like essay grading, group projects, or class participation.
+By understanding how a teacher thinks, you'll be able to customize your approach to the class to increase your chances of performing well in it.
+This is especially important in subjective pieces such as essay grading, group projects, and class participation.

-There’s a huge variation in the types of teachers you’ll have.
-Some teachers are veterans, have seen it all, and won’t put up with your whining.
-Others are new, are still trying to figure it out, really want to do a good job, and crave approval from students.
+There's a huge variation in the types of teachers you'll have.
+Some teachers are veterans—they've seen it all and won't put up with your whining.
+Others are new—they're still trying to figure it out, really want to do a good job, and crave approval from students.

 Some teachers are passionate, want to connect with students, and achieve carpe diem moments daily.
-Others are perfunctory – they just want kids to keep quiet and cause less trouble in their lives so they can go home and watch The Walking Dead.
+Others are perfunctory and just want kids to keep quiet and cause less trouble in their lives so they can go home and watch The Walking Dead.

-Here are some general principles that I’ve found true of most teachers.
+Here are some general principles I've found to be true of most teachers.

 What does this suggest?

-Most teachers hate students whose sole concern is getting a good grade and who make it clear from their questions and behavior.
+Most teachers hate students whose sole concern is getting a good grade and who make this desire clear from their questions and behavior.

-This lesson plan is an X-ray into the thinking of the teacher – it clearly describes the meaningful skills that students are expected to learn, and the teacher's enthusiasm is palpable.
-While this is probably an example of an above average teacher, it illustrates how teachers who care really do understand what they're teaching and what they want students to get out of it.
+This lesson plan is an X-ray into the thinking of the teacher; it clearly describes the meaningful skills students are expected to learn, and the teacher's enthusiasm is palpable.
+While this is probably an example of an above-average teacher, it illustrates how teachers who care really do understand what they're teaching and what they want students to get out of it.

-If you can show the teacher that you’re learning what she wants you to learn, you’ll be in amazing shape.
+If you can prove to the teacher you're learning what she wants you to learn, you'll be in amazing shape.